JoeyyScott/Gamer-Supplies/README.md

 **Form buttons**:
 + There are two buttons which submit the form and provide a relevant link to the user below payment information.
 These buttons function as follows:
     + Adjust Crate - ```crate.html```
-    + Secure checkout - Submits the form and verifies it through Stripe:
+    + Secure checkout - Submits the form, checks if it is valid and verifies through Stripe performing one of two actions:
         + If successful the user will be redirected to ```checkout_success.html```
             + This page is very similar to the checkout summary page except that there will be an order number and only a singular button is present.
             + If the user is coming from their profile they will see